-Is taking a mortgage payment holiday the right option for me?
+Is taking a mortgage payment deferral the right option for me?

-If you’ve been financially impacted by the current coronavirus (COVID-19) situation, you can request a mortgage payment holiday of up to three months.
+If you’ve been financially impacted by the current coronavirus (COVID-19) situation, you can request a mortgage payment deferral of up to three months.

-However, here are some things you might want to consider to make sure it’s right for your current needs:
+Before requesting a mortgage payment deferral there are some things you need to bear in mind to make sure it’s right for your current needs.